pixelbart/framework/README.md

 ### Install

 Download the zip and unpack the files in any folder.
-Now set in `config.php` all empty fields (are marked) and just start programming.
+Now define in the `config.php` all empty variables (are marked with a comment behind) and just start programming.

 If you use the "Framework" in a subfolder just change the `RewriteBase` in the `.htaccess` file.